bfotheri/Assignment3_CS6360/README.md

 d = "depth-of-field rendering scene" f = "Fix Foveated Rendering Scene"

-While in the Fix Foveated Rendering Scene the user can toggle between low and medium fix foveated rendering with the following keyboard buttons:
+The user can toggle between low and medium FFR by selecting the "High FFR" checkbox under the FFR script which is associated with the Main Camera object.

-1 = "Low Fix Foveated Rendering"
-2 = "Medium Fix Foveated Rendering"

 We have both contributed to this code in an equitable manner and agree that, to the best of our knowledge, it accurately represents our understanding for the assignment.